Saranoja/AdvancedProgramming/JavaLab6/JavaLab6.2/README.txt

 E.g. minimization of crossings / minimization of area
 Note: keep in mind that most problems regarding graph drawing are NP-hard) Resources available in the PDFs.
-Note2: I have also added a screenshot of an example.